-One of the key benefits of the American Express Explorer, Platinum Card and Platinum Edge cards is a travel credit that is usable for booking travel through American Express Travel and helps to offset the cards’ annual fees.
+One of the key benefits offered by American Express on eligible Cards is a Travel Credit that is usable for booking travel through American Express Travel and helps to offset the cards’ annual fees.

-In this guide, we explore the ins and outs of the benefit, what it covers, what it doesn’t, how to use it and, most importantly, how to maximise value from it.
+In this guide, we explore the ins and outs of the benefit, what it does and does not cover, how to use it and most importantly, how to maximise the value from it.

 |Flights (excluding low-cost flights)||Yes||Yes||Yes|

-- The Platinum Card terms and conditions are the vaguest but it is most likely that you cannot book low-cost flights or car rentals outside of airports (just like on the other two cards)
+- The Platinum Card terms and conditions is not clear in regards to your ability to book low-cost flights or car rentals outside of airports

 - Car rentals must be from and to the same airport location only